SeaGraphData/AIS-Data-Retrieval-Static-Parameters/README.md

-# AIS Data Retrieval Tool for Missed Static Parameters using Web Scraping Methodolog
+# AIS Data Retrieval Tool for Missed Static Parameters using Web Scraping Methodology

 The **AIS Vessel Data Retrieval** project consists of a python-based Jupyter-notebook designed to analyze and Visualize AIS data using the [NOAA AIS Data](https://coast.noaa.gov/htdata/CMSP/AISDataHandler/2020/index.html) historical data.
 The files are given in csv format and because they are quite big (around 3 GB each), it could not be possible to attach here.
 However, the user can go freely to the website and download them, as it is done in previous repositories.